-Compliance Performance Indicators: TM-CAD Safety Objective SPI SPT Reaction to any shortcomings and the implementation of corrective measures for continuous improvement.
+Co Compliance Performance Indicators: TM-CAD Safety Objective SPI SPT į Reaction to any shortcomings and the implementation of corrective measures for continuous improvement.
 Findings raised during EASA or ICAO visits are addressed and corrected in the stipulated timeframe.
 Excluding issues beyond TM-CAD's control, the CAD shall strive to complete a minimum of 90% of the findings within the agreed deadline.
-Compliance of Safety Standards and procedures with ICAO standards and EU regulatory requirements.
-USOAP Effective Implementation % Malta aims at increasing the Effective Implementation score progressively, following each USOAP validation mission.
-The current score stands at 80% (ICVM 2021).
+Compliance of Safety Standards and procedures vith ICAO standards and EU regulatory USOAP Effective Implementation % Malta aims at increasing the Effective Implementation score progressively, following each USOAP validation mission.
+The effective implementation score following the ICVM 2021 stands at 77.94%. requirements.
 Findings classified as being of an Immediate Safety Concern during EASA standardisation visits / Significant Safety Concern for ICAO audits.
-Malta has no Immediate Safety Concerns (raised by EASA during standardisation visits), or Significant Safety Concerns (raised by ICAO during audits).
-Safety standards and operating models are to meet the EU regulatory requirements.
+Malta has no Immediate Safety Concerns (raised by EASA during standardisation visits), or Significant Safety Concerns (raised by ICAO during audits). - Safety standards and operating models are to meet the EU regulatory requirements.
 Implement new EU requirements.
 Implementation is always performed by the issued deadline for each domain.
 The safety standards and procedures comply with ICAO standards and EU requirements.
 Implementation level of the Malta SSP is evaluated in accordance with ICAO criteria.
 SSP full implementation as provided in the ICAO GASP timeline.